Skip to main content

 A statue of the Largemouth Bass “Leroy Brown,” Eufaula, Alabama

-Renowned outdoorsman and pioneering fishing lure creator Tom Mann, who caught a 1-pound bass at Lake Eufaula in 1973, helped make the unusual fish famous by sharing stories about how the feisty largemouth with a personality guarded his territory in Mann’s 38,000-gallon aquarium for seven years.
+Renowned outdoorsman and pioneering fishing lure creator Tom Mann, who caught a 1-pound bass at Lake Eufaula in 1973, helped make the unusual fish famous by sharing stories about how the aggressive largemouth with a personality guarded his territory in Mann’s 38,000-gallon aquarium for seven years.
 Named “Leroy Brown” from the popular Jim Croce song, “Bad, Bad Leroy Brown,” the fish thrived in Mann’s now-defunct Fish World museum, growing to almost 6½ pounds.

 “That fish would follow Tom as he walked around the aquarium,” Scott said.
-“When Leroy Brown died, Tom called me and I could almost hear the tears in his eyes.
+“When Leroy Brown died, Tom called me, and I could almost hear the tears in his eyes.

-After the closure of the museum and then Mann’s death in 2005, Mann’s widow asked Scott to take possession of the famous fish and the elaborate tombstone/sculpture with the inscription “Most bass are just fish but Leroy Brown was something special.”
-Scott did it for his dear friend and now Eufaula is ready to re-take possession of its aquatic superstar.
+After the closure of the museum and then Mann’s death in 2005, Mann’s widow asked Scott to take possession of the famous fish and the elaborate tombstone/sculpture with the inscription, “Most bass are just fish, but Leroy Brown was something special.”
+Scott did it for his dear friend, and now Eufaula is ready to re-take possession of its aquatic superstar.

 Leroy brown can be found at the beginning of east broad street beneath the canopy of trees.